 Salmon like shinny or bright things and they like a lot of action in the lures

-Double header days and days of 50 to 100 hook ups are possible.
+Double header days and days of 50 to 100 hookups are possible if you know what you are doing and you time the runs perfect.
 It’s not uncommon to do a trip with the guides from A Perfect Drift Guide Company and see over 50 Salmon a day.

 Best Salmon Gear for Ontario Salmon